smancill/clara-java/README.md

 ### Importing the project into your IDE

-Gradle can generate the required configuration files to import the CLARA project into [Eclipse](https://eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/):
+Gradle can generate the required configuration files to import the Clara project into [Eclipse](https://eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/):